MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/setting-properties-and-registry-values.md

 ---
-title: Setting properties and registry values
+title: Setting Properties and Registry Values
 description: Learn how a Port Class audio driver can set properties and registry values for a PnP device interface. ms.date: 04/20/2017
 ---